Chateau des Vigiers

 During July 2021 we stayed in five different hotels, some reservations made directly with the hotel and some through a booking agency.
 I'm not sure if it is a post-COVID characteristic, but my impression is that they now send out more contact emails than in the past.

-Booking, but not using their app.
+We booked this hotel with Booking, but not using their app.
 Naturally we received an email confirming our booking, which had included a couple of additional requests concerning the room and parking.
 Nine day after our booking, and 10 days before our visit we received (via Booking) first an email confirming the king-sized bed, and secondly another email confirming the parking and informing us that the room we had booked had a bath, but we could change to a different room with a separate shower.
 In fact, we received two copies of each of these emails.
 The château phone us and then, 8 days before our visit, sent us an email confirming our room for €285, with breakfast costing an additional € 26 each.
 Two days later we received via Booking a "préparation de votre arrivée à l'hôtel" with a questionnaire.
 At the same time we received another email via Booking repeating the previous email about the parking and the lack of a shower in the room we had booked.
 And in addition this email also included a copy of the questionnaire email we had received 15 minutes earlier.
 Later that day we received directly from the château a thank-you for answering the questionnaire.
 Two days before our arrival we received directly from the château an email with the exact details on how to find the hotel.
 On the day we left we received from Booking a "Few hours left in Monestier?" email.
 The day after our visit we received an email from Booking asking us to rate our visit, and a day later we received an email from the château asking us to rate our visit.
 Four days after a visit we received again an email from Booking asking us to rate our visit.
 So that's a total of 14 emails, excluding my replies.